WHERE TO START?

 Getting the whole family involved and excited about nutrition and health is something I am really passionate about.
 It’s never too late to start, and myself and my team are here to help.
 I’ve created this space for you to make it easier to enjoy real, nourishing foods with your family to truly experience one of the greatest pleasures in life….
 Sharing a delicious wholesome meal with those you love.

-Community and tribe are a deeply ingrained part of our human nature and we wouldn’t be where we are today without our beautiful Quirky Community.
+Community and tribe are a deeply ingrained part of our human nature and I wouldn’t be where I am today without our beautiful Quirky Community.
 There is a well known proverb that says, “If you want to go fast, go alone.
 If you want to go far, go together.”
 This is a wonderful representation of the Quirky Cooking community.

 Many years ago, I began the Quirky Cooking blog to share recipes and connect with people online.
 This has blossomed into a wonderful, engaged and supportive global community that I love and am incredibly grateful for.
 Contribution and collaboration are major aspects of my purpose and I deeply value helping others as well as being part of a collective mission to reclaim health for all.